 Our final event of note is the ‘All Steamed Up’ event held every second year at Mannum on the Murray.
 In November 2018 we will be at Mannum again over the two day event.
 We have our friends and colleagues from all around coming over to help us celebrate.
 You have to be there for that, no mistake

 ABASA holds meetings monthly.
-They fall on the fourth Thursday of each month in the Convention Room of the ‘Elephant & Castle’ hotel on West Terrace in the city.
+They fall on the fourth Thursday of each month at the ‘Empire’ hotel on Prospect Rd Kilburn.
 The meetings start at 7.30pm.
 The meetings cover our previous months activities, our future plans and forth coming events.
 Come down early and have a meal and drinks prior to the meeting and introduce yourself.
 The friendly hotel staff will make you very welcome and provide a fantastic meal.
-After the meeting you can spend an hour or so chatting to other members in the front bar.
+After the meeting you can spend an hour or so chatting to other members.

 The objectives of the Association shall be to promote, preserve, and develop the Craftsmanship and Techniques of all the various disciplines associated with Artistic Blacksmithing to the highest standards possible.